catriona-px/beer/README.md

-Half Pint vs Full Pint: The Burning Question
+Pint or Half: A Computational Approach to a Heated Pub Debate

 Ever wondered if the size of your beer glass affects how quickly your drink warms up?
 So did we.
-What's This Madness?

-A computational exploration into beer thermodynamics, because apparently, we have nothing better to do.

 Features